No Company is an Island: Why You Need Strategic Procurement

 Certain industries, such as manufacturing, have always had a high percentage of their costs with third parties.
 However, now companies in nearly every industry routinely spend as much with their suppliers as they do on salaries and benefits.
-This means that good procurement can make an impact to any organization’s performance.
+This means that good procurement can make an impact on any organization’s performance.
 The why and the what of all of this is explored in the second edition of ‘Strategic Procurement’, including:

-- Focus on your organization’s customer value proposition (and not just on what you are good at) to help it evolve for longer term success;
+- Focus on your organization's customer value proposition (and not just on what you are good at) to help it evolve for longer-term success;

 - Own the supply chain and leverage others expertise where it makes sense - thereby answering the 'make versus buy' question;

 - Agree on what the organization really needs.
-‘Functions first, then features maybe’ is key to any successful sourcing exercise;
+'Functions first, then features maybe# is key to any successful sourcing exercise;

 - Be prepared to engage the whole organization in the process - procurement is too important to be left to just the procurement department;